zachlasiuk/portfolio/content/design-tech/learning-paths/_index.md

 # My Process

-{{< text_picture image="learning-path-main.PNG" alt="Description of the image" >}}
+{{< text_picture image="design-thinking.webp" alt="Description of the image" >}}

 Armed only with high-level business requirements, a company-wide design system, and the skills of our team, the first decision to make was how make decisions.
 For such open-ended projects, I find the popular Design Thinking approach ideal for rapid progress while remaining focused on the end customer experience.

 I based my creation process on the 5 step Stanford d.school Design Thinking framework of Empathize, Define, Ideate, Prototype, and Test.
 Recognizing our team's limited resources, hand-over requirements, and standard Arm ways of working, I adjusted this to work better by condensing Prototype & Test into one functional step and adding two more:
 - Empathize -briefly describe